lizmowrer/Intel-Data-Center/SQL-Analysis.md

 ```
 The Midwest region has the third-largest number of power plants but produces the least total energy.
 It generates about 4 million units, averaging roughly 69,000 units per plant, whereas comparable regions generate around 10 million units, or about 150,000 units per plant.
 This suggests that power plants in the Midwest may be smaller or less efficient than those in other regions.
 Since we are looking at Solar Photovoltaic as the primary technology, it would be valuable to compare what secondary technologies the plants are using.

+---

-##Hourly Trends in Renewable Energy
+## Hourly Trends in Renewable Energy
 Investigate how renewable energy generation fluctuates with the time of day.

+---

 Find how much renewable energy each region produces at each hour of the day.
 ```sql